pburkart/Probe_spider/README.md

 [Gowtham G](https://github.com/Gowtham-18)

 ### Issues
-Feel free to express any kind of bug or error in this tool and create a issues, So that it can be fixed soon.<br>
+Feel free to report any bugs or other issues you encounter with this program so we may fix them.<br>
 <a href="https://github.com/Aravindha1234u/Probe_Spider/issues"><img src="https://img.shields.io/badge/issues-33-yellow" /></a>